nf-core/viralrecon/README.md

         * Variant annotation ([`SnpEff`](http://snpeff.sourceforge.net/SnpEff.html), [`SnpSift`](http://snpeff.sourceforge.net/SnpSift.html))
 7. Present QC and visualisation for raw read, alignment, assembly and variant calling results ([`MultiQC`](http://multiqc.info/))

-Note that the pipeline has a number of options to allow you to run only specific aspects of the workflow if you so wish.
+> **NB:** The pipeline has a number of options to allow you to run only specific aspects of the workflow if you so wish.
 For example, you can skip all of the assembly steps with the `--skip_assembly` parameter.
 See the [usage docs](docs/usage.md) for all of the available options when running the pipeline.